BalaM314/mlogx/README.md

 A transpiler for Mindustry Logic.

+Type checks your code before it runs, so you don't waste 5 minutes debugging because you wrote "ubind unittype" instead of "ubind unitType".

-Standardizes function calls, variable names, etc. Has a list of builtin functions and an extended instruction set, see [spec.md](spec.md) for more information.
+Standardizes function calls, variable names, etc. Has functions and an extended instruction set, see [spec.md](spec.md) for more information.

 You can use this to manage large projects and split your code into multiple files.